lucitools/LUCI_EE/README.md

 ## Sample data and tutorial

-The sample data and tutorial for running these tools are available through this link [https://lucitools.org/luci-tutorials/running-luci-entex-v1-0](this link).
+The sample data and tutorial for running these tools are available through [this link](https://lucitools.org/luci-tutorials/running-luci-entex-v1-0).